John-Salame/Distributed-Systems-HW1-Sockets/README.md

 My code design also does not support one socket connection per buyer or seller (it allows everybody to use the same socket), so I do not have any mechanism in place to do the timing study yet.
 Thus, I was unable to create a testing framework for the timing studies, and many of my databases, such as cart, item, and sale listing, have also not been created.
 Since I did not have time to make my item database, I also was unable to test my search function.
-Although I did not have time to complete many featuers, my codebase is around 3,000 lines of code total.
+Although I did not have time to complete many featuers, my codebase is over 3,000 lines of code total.
 In the coming days, I may be able to finish my sockets and business logic and perform timing studies before I move onto true RPC-style for Programming Assignment 2.
 If for any reason something seems missing, check the GitHub repo I made for the project https://github.com/John-Salame/Distributed-Systems-HW1-Sockets